luc-tielen/blog/site/posts/how-to-lower-an-ir.md

         add
 ```

-`Lower.hs` now contains a monadic function `loweringPass :: IR1 -> CodegenM IR2`
+`Lower.hs` now contains a function `loweringPass :: IR1 -> IR2` that performs
+the lowering of the IR.
+It delegates to a monadic `go` function, which does a
-that does a pattern match and recursively handles all cases of the IR on a high
+pattern match and recursively handles all cases of the IR on a high level, while
-level, while all details are handled by the `CodegenM` monad and combinators.
+all details are handled by the `CodegenM` monad and combinators.
+This is close
-This is close to what we initially wanted to write!
+to what we initially wanted to write!

 We can quickly check to see if the lowering pass works: